 The Main Types of Trusts

-There are many different types of trusts, and depending on the type of assets you’re trying to protect or the your goals in setting up a trust, there may be some trusts that will better meet your needs than others.
+There are many different types of Trust, and depending on the type of assets you’re trying to protect or the your goals in setting up a Trust, there may be some Trust that will better meet your needs than others.

 When a Trust is created and then immediately become effective, it is known as a “Living Trust.”
 [Dig Deeper: Living Trusts]

 When a Trust is created and then does not become effective until after your death, it is known as a “Testamentary Trusts.”
 In the case of testamentary Trust, you, as the person creating the trust, are called the “testator.”
 Testamentary Trusts are often created within Wills.

 How Do You Fund It?

 Testamentary Trusts are generally funded only after your death, and are often funded with the assets of the your estate.
 In order to fund a testamentary Trust, language in the will must explicitly state that all estate assets should be moved into the trust upon your death.
 The estate assets can then be distributed and managed according to the terms of the trust.
 [Dig Deeper: Testamentary Trusts]

 Living Trusts vs. Testamentary Trusts

 All Trusts you want to create must be set up by you, the grantor, during your life.
 However, not all trusts immediately go into effect.
 Depending on when the Trust becomes effective, it is either a Living Trust or a Testamentary Trust.

 You retain ownership and control of the property in the Trust and can change the terms of the Trust, including the Trustees and beneficiaries.

 How Do You Fund It?

 If you are setting up a Revocable Trust, you will likely be the sole Trustee of your Trust.
 As the sole Trustee, you can move assets into the Trust and out of the Trust at will, without too much hassle.
 Because of this, many people with revocable living trusts put a large portion of their assets to be held in Trust, including real estate, financial accounts (stocks, bonds, etc.), and even bank accounts, such as a savings account.
 [Dig Deeper: Revocable Trusts]